Things-N-Stuff/Turt/README.md

 				- Options would be within the election embed
 	- All reactions that are not related to the election are removed by turt bot
 		- This includes number emojis that excede the number of options in a multi-option election
-	- All users can call elections with the `./t callvote` command (this may become a server specific setting in the future)
+	- All users can call elections with the `./t callvote` command unless the server owner configured it otherwise.
-		- Each user can only call an election once every 24 hours
+		- Each user can only call an election once every 24 hours, unless whitelisted.
+		- `./t allcancallvote <can_all_call_vote>` set whether or not all users will be able to create elections.
+Whitelisted users are unaffected.
+			- `<can_all_call_vote>` must either be "true" or "false"
+			- It is recommended to set this to false in public servers.
+	- Server owners can call `./t deleteelection <electionid>` in order to delete any election in their server.
+Useful to prevent trolling.
+		- `<electionid>` can be seen on the second field of an election message (next to `Time Left`)

 - Channel Moderation:
 	- `./t prune <n>` will delete the last `n` number of messages in the current channel (whitelist only)
 		- You can only prune up to 99 messages at one time
 	- `./t setlinkonly <channel_id> [true/false]` will set a channel's "link-only status" (whitelist only)
 		- When a channel is "link-only", only links will be able to be posted in that channel (messages following a link are allowed)
-			- Turt will delete any non-link messages
 		- If `[true/false]` is not supplied, turt will set the channel to link-only (as if `true` was supplied).
 		- The channel must be in the server you are calling the command from.